 This is the heaven then, to which the witnesses, while on earth, ascend.
-The Lord sometimes, so orders things, that he gives an opportunity for people to show to which house they belong, whether the house of Esau or the house of Jacob.
-You read in one place, "And they went every man to his own house."
-Just so it is now; let the Christian have his choice, he will go up into the perfection of Christ; let the free-wilier have his choice, he will go right away from it; let the duty-faith man have his choice, he will go just as the people did that you read of in the 48th Psalm; "they came;" well, that is better than nothing, you say, I do not know, stop, "they saw;" well, come, that is better still; I do not know, stop do not be in a hurry, "they came and they saw," but how long did they stop Ah, not long, off they were again before the end of the sermon down in to the Wilderness of duty-faith; "they came, they saw, they hasted away," while the real Zionists stopped, and said, and sung, "This God is our God for ever and forever, and he will be our guide even unto death."
+The Lord sometimes so orders things, that he gives an opportunity for people to shew to which house they belong, whether the house of Esau or the house of Jacob.
+You read in one place, And they went every man to his own house.
+Just so it is now; let the Christian have his choice, he will go up into the perfection of Christ; let the free-willer have his choice, he will go right away from it: let the duty-faith man have his choice, he will go just as the people did that you read of in the 48th Psalm; 'they came;' well, that is better than nothing, you say-I do not know, stop-'they saw;' well, come. that is better still; I do not know, stop do not be in a hurry, 'they came and they saw,' but how long did they stop?
+Ah, not long, off they were again before the end of the sermon down into the wilderness of duty-faith; 'they came, they saw, they hasted away, while the real Zionists stopped, and said, and sung, This God is our God for ever and for ever, and he will be our guide even unto death.
 Every man goes to his own house.
-When a man goes to his own house, he goes to stop, it is his home.
-And this perfection, this height of Zion is the Christian's home, the poor sinner's home, the poor and need's refuge; the place where bread is given, not offered or sold, but given; where waters are sure, where the defense is impregnable.
-Thus, they will stand on this heavenly ground, and praise the name of the Lord their God, who has done such wonderful things for them.
-This is the heaven, then, the completeness we have in Christ, the testimony we are enabled to bear, the faultlessness that we have before him, without fault, before his throne.
+When a man goes to his own house, he goes to stop; it is his home.
+And this perfection, this height of Zion is the Christian's home, the poor sinner's home, the poor and needy's refuge; the place where bread is given, not offered or sold, but given; where waters are sure, where the defence is impregnable.
+Thus they will stand on this heavenly ground, and praise the name of the Lord their God, who hath done such wonderful things for them.
+This is the heaven, then, the completeness we have in Christ, the testimony we are enabled to bear, the faultlessness that we have before him-without fault before his throne.
 Ah, it is a blessed thought, I cannot dwell too much upon it.
-Ah but, say you, you must not neglect experience nor practice.
-No we will not; but all experience, all practice that is not either expressive of the need of this, or does not lead direct to it, is wrong; it is not of God; that that comes from God will lead to God.
-Besides all the Lord's delight centers here.
-Does he not say, "Behold, my servant, my elect, in whom my soul delights?"
-It is a remarkable thing that the Lord should take such care even of the very word elect; that he should put his own delight so close to it.
+Ah but, say you, you must not neglect experience nor; practice.
+No, we will not; but all experience, all practice that is not either expressive of the need of this, or does not lead direct to it, is wrong; it is not of God; that that comes from God will lead to God.: Besides all the Lord's delight centres here.
+Does he not say.
+Behold my servant, mine elect, in whom my soul delighteth?
+Remarkable thing it is that the Lord should take such care even of the very word elect; that he should put his own delight so close to it.